-With the Passport X80, Escort promises quick detection of different kinds of radar bands and lasers so you know when there are radar guns being used in the vicinity.
+With the Passport X80, Escort promises quick detection of different kinds of radar bands and lasers so you know when radar guns are being used in the vicinity.
 As with all radar detectors, this is susceptible to false alarms.

 The device’s Ka-band segmentation offers to amend that, but there are limitations to the signals it could shut off, which as a result does very little in reducing false alarms.
 The X80 is also helpless against Blind Spot Monitoring radar systems.

 Clear voice alerts

 The Passport X80 makes up for its lackluster display with very clear voice alerts, so even if you can’t read off from its display clearly, there’s no mistaking the alarms you’ll have with it.